OI-wiki/i18n/docs/misc/hoverline.md

 - Can be solved using the monotonic stack;
 - No need to do binary search on the monotonic stack.

-It seems that the hover line can be replaced and is of little use, but its concept is simpler than the monotonic stack, and is more suitable for OI beginners to understand and use to solve problems like the largest sub-matrix.
+It seems that the hover line can be replaced and is useless, but its concept is simpler than the monotonic stack, and is more suitable for OI beginners to understand and use to solve problems like the largest sub-rectangle.

 ???+note "[SP1805 HISTOGRA - Largest Rectangle in a Histogram](https://www.luogu.com.cn/problem/SP1805)"
-    General idea: There are $n$ rectangles with a width of $1$ on a horizontal line, find the area of the largest sub-Rectangle in histograms.
+    General idea: There are $n$ rectangles with a width of $1$ on a horizontal line, find the area of the largest sub-rectangle in histograms.

 Hover line is a vertical line.
 It has two properties: initial position and height.
 It can move left and right when its upper bound does not exceed the height of the rectangle at the current position.

 For a hover line, we move it left or right under the premise that the upper bound does not exceed the height of the rectangle at the current position and does not move out of the boundary, and find out where it can expand to left and right at most.
 At this time, the area swept by this hover line is the largest possible rectangle containing it.
-It is easy to find that the largest sub-rectangle must contain a suspension line with an initial position of $i$ and a height of $h_i$.
-The time complexity of enumeration to achieve this process is $O(n ^ 2)$, but we can optimize it to $O(n)$ using the suspension method.
+It is easy to find that the largest sub-rectangle must contain a hover line with an initial position of $i$ and a height of $h_i$.
+The time complexity of enumeration to achieve this process is $O(n ^ 2)$, but we can optimize it to $O(n)$ using the hover line method.

 We consider how to quickly find the leftmost endpoint that the hover line can reach.

-Define $l_i$ as the leftmost endpoint to which the hover line of the currentl $i$-th position can reach.
+Define $l_i$ as the leftmost endpoint to which the hover line of the current $i$-th position can reach.
 It is easy to get the initial value of $l_i$ as $i$ .
 We need to further check whether it can expand to the left.

 - If the current $l_i = 1$ , then it has expanded to the boundary.
-Therefore, it cannot.
+Therefore, the position reached from the current hover line cannot expand anymore.
 - If the current $a_i> a_{l_i-1}$ , then the position reached from the current hover line cannot expand anymore.
 - If the current $a_i \le a_{l_i - 1}$ , then the current hover line can also be extended to the left, and position the hover line at $l_i-1$ can be extended to, the hover line at the position $i$ must be able to extend to as well.
 So we update $l_i$ to $l_{l_i-1}$ and continue to the execution.